momentohq/public-dev-docs/docs/develop/guides/cheat-sheets/momento-cache-go-cheat-sheet.md

 ---

 # Cheat Sheet for Go with Momento Cache
 If you need to get going quickly with Go and Momento Cache, this page contains the basic API calls you'll need.
-[Check the node.js SDK page](https://github.com/momentohq/client-sdk-go) for this code in a full file format.
+[Check the Go SDK page](https://github.com/momentohq/client-sdk-go) for this code in a full file format.

 ## Requirements